2002ryan/CourseraCapstone/README.md

 # CourseraCapstone

-## Editing the file

-It's a markdown file in this repository
+To view the Jupyter notebooks, look in the different branches of this repository.
+The notebooks are divided into sections based on the Coursera modules.